sicaaa/talking-tree-pi/README.md

 # talking-tree-pi
 The aim of this project is to develop a conversational tree to raise awareness of environmental stressors :deciduous_tree:.
-To achieve this, we are focusing on developing an LLM that runs locally on a Raspberry Pi 5.
+To achieve this, we are focusing on developing an LLM that runs on a Raspberry Pi 5.

 ## getting started with raspberry pi
 To get started, go to the raspberry documentation website: </br>